The inherent appeal of MFA everywhere has created an interesting dynamic many in security may not know about–security teams building DIY MFA.

 Challenge #3

 And finally, most DIY solutions contain the a-word: agent.
 Managing agents is a known headache with performance hits and upgrade incompatibility.
-This is likely the most common reason why security teams reach out to us - since we are agentless.
+This is likely the most common reason why security teams reach out to us - since we provide agentless multi-factor segmentation.